a hands-on, rhythm-centric event

 • YELI Ensemble

-The YELI Ensemble is named after the word 'Yeli', also called Djeli or Griot in French.
+The YELI Ensemble is named after the word 'Yeli', also called Griot in French.
 A Yeli is a 'living archive' of West African people's traditions.
-It is someone who has learned their artform from the youngest age, initially from their parents and then from their community and different masters of the art form.
+It is someone who has learned their art form from the youngest age, initially from their parents and then from their community and different masters of the art form.

-Ibrahima Dioubate and Mohamed Cisse both come from the Yeli tradition.
-Ibrahima was born into it as a Dioubate.
-Mohamed was initiated into it through his father.
-They are both masters of their craft and celebrated internationally for sharing the rich and amazing culture of Guinea Conakry, a culture which dates back as far as the Mali Empire.
+Both Ibrahima Dioubat and Sekouna Conte are born into the Yeli tradition.
+They are masters of their craft and are celebrated internationally for sharing the rich and amazing culture of Guinea Conakry, a culture that dates back as far as the Mali Empire.
 Ibrahima is a djembefola, specializing in the solo instrument the djembe, the 'star' of West African percussions.
-Mohamed excels in Guinea dance although he also plays several instruments.
-Together they give us a real taste of this incredibly dynamic and rich culture.
+Sekouna plays Kora.
+Both musicians also play n'goni ( ancestor to the banjo), balafon and all other Guinea percussion.

 • M'Power Rhythm All Stars